-If you want to spend more money, you have several options.
+If you want to spend more time or money, you have several options.

-The best option, if it is available, is to buy somebody's collection on Craigslist.
-If you are able to spend a few hundred dollars all at once, you can get a collection that would cost over a thousand dollars if bought piecemeal.
 Lego bricks are incredibly durable; 30-year-old ones are almost as good as new.
-The worst case scenario is that they are dirty or dusty and you have to run them through the washing machine on the cold cycle tied up in a pillowcase.
+The worst case scenario is that they are dirty or dusty and you have to clean them up.

 Obviously you should aim for a collection that has a lot of Castle, Pirates, and/or Harry Potter sets.
 You might get lucky and find one with Elves, Vikings, Monster Hunters, Chima, Ninjago, or Lord of the Rings sets.
 But with a little creativity, you can use any kind of Lego set.
 Both the Lego space sets and the Star Wars sets have a lot of figures and accessories that work surprisingly well in a D&D game, and a police officer from a Town or City set can be turned into a medieval town guard by giving him a sword.

 Serious Lego hobbyists (and people who got five dozen handless legless minifig torsos in a shopgoodwill bulk order) use bricklink.com to buy individual parts they need.
 If you want hundreds of bricks and plates to make a full dungeon map, with a Lego baseplate floor, get them here.